ryone9re/nextcloud-dev-docker/README.md

 Proceed to setup.

-_notice: Should not install recommended apps if you want to test your app._
+_notice: you should not install recommended apps if you want to test your app only._